AI Use Cases/Private Equity

 Revenue & Operational Impact

-When a breach happens - whether in a portfolio company or the GP's own infrastructure - the downstream damage is immediate and quantifiable.
-SEC Regulation D violations trigger LP notification requirements and potential fund suspension.
+When a breach happens - whether in a portfolio company or the GP's own infrastructure - the downstream damage is immediate.
+LP notification obligations kick in and regulators start asking questions.
 CFIUS reviews stall on foreign investment deals.
 ILPA reporting deadlines slip as teams redirect resources to incident response.
 Management fee income faces pressure when LPs lose confidence in operational controls.
-A single undetected network anomaly can cost 8-12 weeks of deal velocity and erode LP trust across multiple fund vintages.
+A single undetected network anomaly can freeze deal velocity for weeks and erode LP trust across multiple fund vintages.

 Why Generic Tools Fail